OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-36.md

 These were the sons of Dishon: Hemdan, Eshban, Ithran, and Keran.

 ## Genesis 36:27
-These were the sons of Ezer: Bilhan, Zaavan, and Akan.
+The descendants of Ezer were Bilhan, Zaavan, and Akan.

 ## Genesis 36:28
-These were the sons of Dishan: Uz and Aran.
+The descendants of Dishan were Uz and Aran.

 ## Genesis 36:29
 These were the Horite chiefs: Lotan, Shobal, Zibeon, Anah,